Skip to main content

 Context and overview

-This public health advice applies to Wales and is aimed at all businesses, employers and event organisers.
-Whist this advice does cover public health control measures that could be implemented to reduce the risk of transmission, it is not explicitly coronavirus specific.
-It is intended to be used as a guide for safely mitigating against the most common communicable diseases (including flu, norovirus and coronavirus) risks.
+Whilst this advice does cover public health control measures that could be implemented to reduce the risk of transmission, it is intended to be used as a guide for safely mitigating against the most common communicable diseases including COVID-19, flu and norovirus.

 With increasing numbers of people vaccinated and thanks to everyone’s continued efforts, coronavirus specific legal requirements no longer apply.
 The risks from coronavirus should now be considered in the same context as other communicable diseases risks (for example flu and norovirus).